nodejs/node/doc/api/process.md

 module.
 If `id` does not correspond to any built-in module, `undefined` is returned.

-`process.getBuiltinModule(id)` accept built-in module IDs that are recognized by [`module.isBuiltin(id)`][].
+`process.getBuiltinModule(id)` accepts built-in module IDs that are recognized by [`module.isBuiltin(id)`][].
 Some built-in modules must be loaded with the `node:` prefix, see [built-in modules with mandatory `node:` prefix][].
 The references returned by `process.getBuiltinModule(id)` always point to